HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **capture list** Part of a lambda expression that specifies if and how one or more variables can be used by the lambda.
 **cerr** Standard output stream for errors.
 Will often have the same destination as cout.
 **character string literal** Term sometimes used as synonym for string literal.
+**class** Fundamental feature used for creation of user defined types.
 **clog** Standard output stream for logging.
 Can for example report events in the program execution to a log file.
 **constexpr** Specifier used to declare that it is possible to evaluate the value of the function or variable at compile time.
 **curly brace** Symbol that comes i two different shapes, the open curly ({), and the close curly (}).
 Used to indicate where a block starts and ends in the code.